vaadin/flow/flow-polymer2lit/README.md

 By default, the converter transforms `[[prop.sub.something]]` expressions into `${prop?.sub?.something}`.

-If your project is using the Vaadin Webpack config, which doesn't support the optional chaining operator, you can use the `vaadin.disableOptionalChaining` argument:
+If your project is using the Vaadin Webpack config, which doesn't support the JavaScript optional chaining operator (?.), you can use the `vaadin.disableOptionalChaining` argument:

 ```bash
 mvn vaadin:convert-polymer -Dvaadin.disableOptionalChaining